kesh-lang/kesh/examples.md

 string:  #string 42    --> '42'
 ```

-#### Object types
+#### Collection types

-An object type may also be used as a prototype, as it is both a type definition and an actual object.
+A collectiom type may also be used as a prototype, as it is both a type definition and an actual collection.

 ```lua
 #primate: [